-At Northwestern, Dashun Wang directs the Social Complexity group, a team of highly interdisciplinary researchers who are extremely passionate about data.
+At CSSI, Prof. Dashun Wang leads a group of highly interdisciplinary researchers who are extremely passionate about data.
 His current research focus is on Science of Science, a quest to turn the scientific methods and curiosities upon ourselves, hoping to use and develop tools from complexity sciences and artificial intelligence to broadly explore the opportunities and promises offered by the recent data explosion in science.
-His work has been applied to understand and predict social interactions, human mobility, creativity and scientific impact.
-His research has been published in general audience journals such as Science, and PNAS as well as top specialized venues in computer science and physics, and has been featured in The New York Times, Forbes, The Economist, The Guardian, The Washington Post, The Boston Globe, among other major global media outlets.
+His research has been published in such general audience journals as Nature, Science, PNAS, Nature Human Behaviour, Nature Physics, Nature Reviews Physics, Nature Machine Intelligence, Nature Communications, and more.
+It has been featured in virtually all major global media outlets, including The New York Times, Wall Street Journal, The Economist, Bloomberg, Financial Times, The Today Show, Harvard Business Review, The Atlantic, World Economic Forum, Forbes, The Guardian, The Washington Post, and The Boston Globe, among others.
+Check out his first book: The Science of Science.